 His An Unflinching Look and Primitive Florida projects are available as traveling exhibitions.

-Benjamin Dimmitt was born and raised on the Gulf coast of Florida.
-He graduated from Eckerd College in St. Petersburg, FL and also studied at the International Center of Photography in New York, NY, Santa Fe Photographic Workshop in Santa Fe, NM, Santa Reparata Graphic Arts Centre in Florence, Italy and City and Guild Arts School in London, England.
+Benjamin was born and raised on the Gulf Coast of Florida.
+He graduated from Eckerd College in St. Petersburg, FL and also studied at the International Center of Photography in NYC, NY, Santa Fe Photographic Workshop in Santa Fe, NM, Santa Reparata Graphic Arts Centre in Florence, Italy and City and Guild Arts School in London, England.

 He moved to New York City after college and held an adjunct professor position at the International Center of Photography from 2001-2013.
 He now lives and works in Asheville, NC and teaches workshops throughout the Southeast.

 Benjamin’s photographs have been exhibited at Museum of Fine Arts, Houston, TX, School of International Center of Photography, NYC, NY, Griffin Museum of Photography, Winchester, MA, American Academy of Arts & Letters, NYC, NY, Southeast Museum of Photography, Daytona Beach, FL, Ogden Museum of Southern Art, New Orleans, LA, Florida Museum of Photographic Arts, Tampa, FL, Center for Fine Art Photography, Ft.
 Collins, CO and Midtown Y Photography Gallery, NYC, NY.